Limit Theorems for step reinforced random walks with regularly varying memory: Some Illustrative Examples for the Critical Regime

-The first set of simplifying assumptions on the memory sequence will embed it into an appropriate regularly varying function. \begin{assum} There exists a function $\mu:[1,\infty)\to(0,\infty)$, which is eventually monotone and regularly varying of index $\gamma$, such that $\mu_n = \mu(n)$. \end{assum} We also consider the integrated version of the function $\mu$, given by
+We first assume the memory sequence to be embedded into a regularly varying function. \begin{assum} There exists a function $\mu:[1,\infty)\to(0,\infty)$, which is eventually monotone and regularly varying of index $\gamma$, such that $\mu_n = \mu(n)$. \end{assum} We also consider the integrated version of the function $\mu$, given by $\nu(x) = \int_1^x \mu(s) ds$, to compare with the sequence $\{\nu_n\}$.
+By Karamata's theorem, $\nu$ is regularly varying of index $(\gamma+1)>0$ and thus diverges to $\infty$.
+The next lemma compares the sequences $\{\mu_{n+1}/\nu_n\}$, appearing in Lemma~\ref{log a_n}, and $\{\mu(n+1)/\nu(n+1)\}$. \begin{lemma}{ } For $\mu$ in Assumption~\ref{assmp: gen} and its integrated version $\nu$, the sequence is summable. \end{lemma} \begin{proof} Using $\mu_{n+1}= \mu(n+1)$ and Karamata's theorem, first note that